-Due to the historically development of Texas along with the water supply issues that Texas has historically faced, Texas has promoted rainwater harvesting and has passed many laws and regulations passed that directly pertain to the practice of rainwater harvesting and other auxiliary water practices.
-For this reason, we have given Texas a rating of “A” for the following reasons:
+Due to a dry climate and water supply issues, Texas has promoted rainwater harvesting and has passed many laws and regulations that directly pertain to the practice of rainwater harvesting and other auxiliary water practices.
+We have therefore given Texas a rating of “A” for the following reasons:

 • Texas passed a law in 2001 that provides sales tax exemption for rainwater harvesting system components.